Dimitris-Tzilopoylos/ultimate-express-easy-pg/README.md

-# fastify-easy-pg
+# ultimate-express-easy-pg

-A Fastify plugin for simplified PostgreSQL model access using [`easy-psql`](https://www.npmjs.com/package/easy-psql).
+A ultimate-express plugin for simplified PostgreSQL model access using [`easy-psql`](https://www.npmjs.com/package/easy-psql).
 It automaticaly scans your PostgreSQL tables per schema and registers their models as classes in memory.
 Please see how the underlying model functions work, by visiting the docs of [`easy-psql`](https://www.npmjs.com/package/easy-psql).

 ## Features